[vc_row][vc_column][vc_column_text]Why do everyday people turn up to community engagement activities? Here’s what we learned recently.

 Depending on the topic, it can elicit intense emotions.
 People disagree.
 People have lives with other priorities.
 They’re busy.

-- They feel good.
-Don’t underestimate the importance of people wanting to help.
+Don’t underestimate the importance of people wanting to help identify and solve problems in their community.

-- They DO believe in governments to be able to make genuine and transformative change.
-Not everyone distrusts government.
-Think about every poll that tells us trust in authority organisations is falling, now flip it on its head.
-Focus on that very large population that do trust in government.
+Think about every poll that tells us trust in authority organisations is falling.
+Now flip it on its head.
+Focus on that very large population that does trust in government.

-If you’re not getting people to turn up to your community engagement events, then try pulling on these levers to encourage people to do their duty.
+If you’re not getting people to turn up to your community engagement activities, then try pulling on these levers to encourage people to do their duty.
+Use them in your communications and see if you get the participation you need.[/vc_column_text][/vc_column][/vc_row]